On the subregular $J$-rings of Coxeter systems: The subregular -ring

 \section{The subregular $J$-ring}

-In this section, we describe Lusztig's construction of the asymptotic Hecke algebra $J$ of a Coxeter system and recall some basic properties of $J$.
-We show how KL cells in $W$ give rise to subalgebras of $J$, then shift our focus to a particular algebra $J_C$ of $J$ corresponding to the subregular cell of $W$.
-We also recall the definition of a based ring and explain why $J_C$ is a based ring.
+In this section, we recall the definition and some properties of Kazhdan--Lusztig cells, then define our main object of study---the subregular $J$-ring.
+We will also describe the structure of the subregular $J$-ring as a based ring.